hollbl/ApexMoq/README.md

-ApexMoq - a "port" of Moq for Salesforce/Apex
+#ApexMoq
+### inspired by the Moq library for .NET, for use with Salesforce/Apex programming unit testing
 useage:

 MockOfSomeInterface mock = new MockOfSomeInterface();